cdegroot/sqoc/README.md

 Tools?
 ======

-The play is to use Eclipse/VEditor and Icarus Verilog for now.
-The list might grow.
-But MyHDL is also an option, I like Python a lot.
+- (GNU) make
+- Icarus Verilog
+- MyHDL with the Icarus VPI installed
+- Any editor (Eclipse with VEditor and Python IDE installed would work nice)

 Legalese?
 =========